urban-resilience-lab/deepcovidnet/README.md

 ```
 @article{ankit2020deepcovidnet,
   title={DeepCOVIDNet: An Interpretable Deep Learning Model for Predictive Surveillance of COVID-19 Using Heterogeneous Features and Their Interactions},
   author={Ramchandani, Ankit and Fan, Chao and Mostafavi, Ali},
- journal={arXiv preprint arXiv:2008.00115},
- year={2020}
+  journal={IEEE Access},
+  year={2020},
+  publisher={IEEE}
 }
 ```